-Circumcerebral Magnetic Stimulation and Psychic Skills – The Evidence
+Magnetic Stimulation applied around the head and Psychic Skills

 In one of the studies, people were asked to look at pictures and to guess at what kind of thoughts and memories these pictures might have inspired in another person.
 Real psychic work, that involves the practitioner “tuning in” to something was not attempted.
 This isn’t because the researchers didn’t believe that such things were possible.
 It was because they were looking for evidence in normal people, to uncover the neural processes that support it.

 One day, research using this kind of technology will probably be done with practicing psychics, and will record the results when the experiments are done so that psychics can use their own Skills, instead of being assigned specific mental tasks by the experimenters.
 Even without the benefit of such studies, these research papers show that psychic experience and perception has a clear neural basis.

 The technology that helped create this breakthrough in the science of paranormal perception can be expected to produce far more striking perceptions for those who use it with psychic perception in mind than it did for the research volunteers, who made no conscious effort to experience psychic perceptions.

 In this sense the research was “blind” in that the subjects did not know the true purpose of the experiment.
 That made the results more certain, but not as immediately useful for emerging psychics as it was for the laboratory technicians.
 This page offers practical help.